 Knitting a sweater that fits is all about ease.
 If you’re new to knitting sweaters, start with the recommended ease in the pattern until you determine your preferences.
 The more sweaters you knit, the easier it will be to choose the size and ease that feels best for you.

-Sign up to the access list for the Bellish knitting app to explore our free customizable sweater pattern generator, check out the ease in different sweater and size selections, and start knitting your new favorite sweater (that fits!) right away.
+Explore our free customizable sweater pattern generator, check out the ease in different sweater and size selections, and start knitting your new favorite sweater (that fits!) right away.